 Below screenshot will show you the list of available options in the Informatica Rank Transformation Ports tab:

 - Port Name: List of available column names.
-By clicking the New column button you can add new columns and by clicking the scissors button you can delete the unwanted columns.
+By clicking the New column button, you can add new columns, and the scissors button deletes the unwanted columns.

-- I: Columns that are check-marked under this section are the rank transformation Input columns.
+- I: Columns that are check-marked under this section are the Input columns.

-- O: Columns that are check-marked under this section are the rank transformation Output columns.
-If you unchecked any column then, that column will not be available to load in a target table.
+- O: Columns that are check-marked under this section are the Output columns.
+If you unchecked any column, then that column will not be available to load in a target table.

-- R: Please checkmark the Column that you want to use as ranking factor (based on which column you want to rank).
-For example, If you want to rank the data by yearly Income then you have to checkmark it as we shown below.
+- R: Please checkmark the Column that you want to use as a ranking factor (based on which column you want to rank).
+For example, If you want to rank the data by yearly Income, then you have to checkmark it as we have shown below.

-Below screenshot will show you the list of available options in the Informatica Rank Transformation Properties tab.
+The below screenshot show you the list of available options in the Informatica Rank Transformation Properties tab.

-- Cache Directory: Integration service will store the Cache files in this location.
+- Cache Directory: The integration service will store the Cache files in this location.

-- Top/Bottom: This will provide two options for the user i.e, Top and Bottom.
-If you want to rank the data from top to bottom (Z to A) then use the Top option or, if rank the data from bottom to top (A to Z) then use Bottom option.
+- Top/Bottom: This will provide two options for the user i.e., Top and Bottom.
+If you want to rank the data from top to bottom (Z to A), use the Top option or, for the bottom to top (A to Z), use the Bottom option.

 - Number of Ranks: Please enter the number of rows you want to rank for.
-By default, the value will be 1 and it means, the Informatica rank transformation will select only 1 record.
+By default, the value will be 1, meaning the rank transformation will select only 1 record.

-- Case Sensitive String Comparison: If you check mark this option then, While sorting the data transformation will perform Case Sensitive String Comparison
+- Case Sensitive String Comparison: If you check mark this option, then While sorting the data, the transformation will perform Case Sensitive String Comparison

 Once you finish configuring the properties, Click OK to close the transformation window.

 In this Informatica Rank Transformation example, we will create the Workflow manually.
-In order to create new Informatica Workflow, Please navigate to Workflows Menu and select the Create option.
-This will open Create Workflow window as shown below.
+To create a new Workflow, Please navigate to Workflows Menu and select the Create option.
+This will open Create Workflow window.
 Please provide the unique name (wf_Rank_Transformation) and leave the default settings.

-Once we created the workflow, our next step is to create a session task for our Informatica Rank Transformation mapping.
+Once we have created the workflow, our next step is to create a session task for our Rank Transformation mapping.

-For this Informatica Rank Transformation example we are going to create Non-reusable Session.
+For this Informatica Rank Transformation example, we will create Non-reusable Session.
 Please navigate to Tasks Menu and select the Create option to open the Create Task window.
 Here you have to select the Session as Task type (default) and enter a unique name (S_Rank_Transformation) for the session.

-From the below screenshot you can observe that the Rank Transformation in Informatica workflow is a valid one.
-Now, Let us start the Workflow by navigating to Workflows menu and selecting the Start Workflow option.
+From the screenshot below, you can observe that the Rank Transformation in Informatica workflow is valid.
+Let’s start the Workflow by navigating to the Workflows menu and selecting the Start Workflow option.

-Once you select the Start Workflow option, Informatica PowerCenter Workflow monitor will be opened to monitor the workflow.
-From the below screenshot you can observe that our Informatica Rank Transformation workflow is executed without any errors.
+Once you select the Start Workflow option, the PowerCenter Workflow monitor will be opened to monitor the workflow.
+From the below screenshot, you can observe that our Rank Transformation workflow is executed without any errors.

 Let us open the SQL Server Management Studio to check whether we successfully ranked the records using Yearly Income using the Informatica Rank Transformation or not.

-We can achieve the above output using the following SQL Query:
+We can achieve the above output using the following Query: